apollosolutions/federated-subscriptions/readme.md

 # Federated Subscriptions

-This repository provides a consolidation of examples and references for implementing federated subscriptions.
+This repository provides a collection of examples and references for implementing federated graphql subscriptions with Apollo Router.

 ```shell
 .